SkoolNotes/Taproot/2020JAP201/KBxAdviceColumn.md

 ### English

 My name is jeffery, and I am a dog!
-%%I like to chew on socks and play in the grass. %%
 I have a wondeful family of 5! they alway make me wonderful food, and sometimes I can eat some of their food. they love to eat chochlate, but they never let me have any!